-Fast-Track grant awards resulting from this competition will be made during FY 2013 to small businesses with maximum award sizes of \$1,150,000, \$1,725,000, or \$3,450,000 depending on the topic.
-Please refer to the topic descriptions under the FOA to determine the maximum award size for each topic.
+Fast-Track grant awards resulting from this competition will be made during FY 2014 to small businesses with maximum award sizes of \$1,150,000 or \$1,725,000 depending on the topic.
+Please refer to the topic descriptions under the FOA found on the DOE SBIR/STTR web site at http://science.energy.gov/sbir/funding-opportunities/ to determine the maximum award size for each topic.
 The period of performance under Fast-Track will depend on the scope of the effort, but will not exceed 33 months.